-In the ordinary course of events the probate referee's appraisal is made expeditiously and is little cause for delay in probate.
+In the ordinary course of events the probate referee's appraisal is made expeditiously and causes little delay in probate.
 This is not always the case, however, and the new code adds provisions intended to ensure that all probate referee appraisals are completed quickly.

 The new code creates a statutory duty on the probate referee to appraise the property promptly and with reasonable diligence.
 The code does not set a specific standard, since the time required for the appraisal may vary with the size, character, and difficulty of assets in the estate.
-The current norm is 15 days after delivery of the inventory and other information necessary for the appraisal.
+The Commission is informed that the current norm is 15 days after delivery of the inventory and other information necessary for the appraisal.

-If 90 days have elapsed since delivery of the inventory and the probate referee has not returned the appraisal, the probate referee is required to make a report of the status of appraisal showing why the property has not been appraised and estimating the time needed to complete the appraisal.8 The report is filed with the court and delivered to the personal representative, who may have the report set for hearing.
+Under the new code, if 90 days have elapsed since delivery of the inventory and the probate referee has not returned the appraisal, the probate referee is required to make a report of the status of the appraisal showing why the property has not been appraised and estimating the time needed to complete the appraisal.8 The report is filed with the court and delivered to the personal representative, who may have the report set for hearing.
 Actions the court may take for a dilatory referee include reduction of fees and removal.